danielaparker/jsoncons/README.md

     json arr(json::an_array);

-and
+is the same as

     json arr = json::make_array();

-are equivalent, as are
+and

     json arr(json::an_array);
     arr.resize_array(10,0.0);

-and
+is the same as

     json arr = json::make_array(10,0.0);